ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-scaffold.md

 window = UIWindow(windowScene: windowScene)
 ```

-3. Make the `window?.rootViewController` our `BeagleScaffoldDemoViewController` and call the method `makeKeyAndVisible()`.
+3. Make the `window?.rootViewController` become `BeagleScaffoldDemoViewController` and call the method `makeKeyAndVisible()`.
 Your code should be like this:

 ```swift
 func scene(_ scene: UIScene, willConnectTo session: UISceneSession, options connectionOptions: UIScene.ConnectionOptions) {